mattwach/matrix_clock/README.md

 ## Electronics

-Here is the schematic for the 32x64 version:
+Here is the schematic for the 64x32 (rotated) version:

 ![schematic](images/schematic.png)